sunkit02/rlox/README.md

 ## Implementation Differences

 - The number 0 is considered falsy in this implementation rather than truthy as in the book's implementation.
+- Only allows a block, a print statement, or an expression statement as the loop body rather than any statement.